MARC at Bridgewater State University is a completely unique Academic Center

 What We Do

-The Massachusetts Aggression Reduction Center provides free and low-cost bullying and cyberbullying prevention research and resources to schools, families, and professionals, in the United States and beyond.
+The Massachusetts Aggression Reduction Center provides free and low-cost programs, services, research and resources to schools, families, and professionals, in the United States and beyond.
+Our focus is on social and emotional adjustment in children, including bullying and cyberbullying, fighting, bias and diversity, peer relationships, and screen and social media use.

 MARC is an academic Center at Bridgewater State University.

-We're staffed by faculty, students, office staff and many wonderful volunteers.
+We're staffed by faculty, students , office staff and wonderful volunteers.
 We offer free curricula, training and presentations for children; training for educators and professionals; and presentations and resources for parents and families.

 Request any programs or services your school needs.